Using CPAN with Perl

 One good advice in using CPAN is to look for native packages for your operating system, distribution and Perl distribution.
 Many such distributions allow one to automatically install pre-built CPAN packages that can later on be easily and cleanly uninstalled.
 Look for such packages for distributions you need in the relevant repositories of the distribution of perl 5 that you are using.

 If you cannot find packages for what you want, you can also try building a native package automatically from the equivalent CPAN package.
-The PerlNet wiki has the details about wrappers of CPAN modules for the various distributions.
+We have the details of wrappers of CPAN modules for the various distributions (originally from the PerlNet wiki).

 Links